 At this point, you may already be excited to send your application to become a teacher in the Kingdom of Thailand.
-But before you do so, you should read through the following essential list for teachers in Thailand.
+But before you do so, you should read through the following essential list for people who have teaching English jobs in Thailand.

 - Thai people sure love their coffee!
 North American coffee is often watered down, but you won’t find that in Thailand.

-- Racial discrimination is an unfortunate, but real aspect of teaching in Thailand.
+- Racial discrimination is an unfortunate but real aspect of teaching English in Thailand.
 Many schools historically gave preferential hiring to white teachers or teachers with white-sounding names.
 But the situation is improving because schools are changing their hiring methods with equality in mind.

 - English translations are often available but can be poorly done.
 Learning to communicate in a country’s native language is a sure-fire way to plant your roots successfully.

-Working as an English teacher in Thailand is quite fulfilling.
+Getting a Thailand English teaching job is quite fulfilling.
 In terms of expenses and culture, nowhere has it better than the Land of Smiles.

-What are your thoughts about teaching English in this amazing country?
+What are your thoughts about the available Thailand jobs for Englsih speakers?
+Is it the right place for you, or are you looking for another destination?
 If Southeast Asia is the right destination for you, consider a destination like Hong Kong.
-Leave a comment below and let us know what you think about teaching in this country.
-Join our email list and join the conversation.
+Leave a comment and let us know what you think.
 We’d love to hear from you.

 Last update on 2022-07-17 / Affiliate links / Images from Amazon Product Advertising API